 This agency provides an outpatient and inpatient treatment center for those affected by alcohol and drug abuse on an on-going basis.
 All programs meet requirements for court-mandated clients.
 The agency serves approximately 200 La Mirada residents annually.

 Meals on Wheels (MOW)

 This agency utilizes volunteers to deliver hot, nutritious meals to home bound residents Monday through Friday on an on-going basis.
-Meals are available at a nominal cost and are prepared based on dietary needs.
+Meals are available at a nominal cost.
 MOW provides services to approximately 200 La Mirada residents annually and provides affordable meals of $5 a day for one meal and $9 a day for two meals.

 Phantom Projects Educational Theatre Group is one of the only groups in the Nation that produces theatre specifically for a teen audience.
 Mixing adult and teen performers, we bring professional quality shows to the 1,251-seat La Mirada Theatre for the Performing Arts.
 Shows feature teen issues such as drugs, racism, and violence, and also brings to the stage plays that most middle schools and high schools study in class such as The Diary of Anne Frank, The Miracle Worker, Our Town, and The Crucible.
 In addition to our La Mirada Theatre season, Phantom Projects mounts shows specifically designed to tour to schools and youth groups with shows about abstinence, prejudice, and drug prevention.
 These touring shows feature all-teen casts.

 Southeast Area Social Services Funding Authority (SASSFA)